Our method

 Our stance · AI

 We don't train kids to avoid AI.
 We train them to understand it, steer it, and create with it.
-So they're at the controls — not overwhelmed.
+So they're at the controls.
+Not overwhelmed.

 Before prompting an AI, you learn the foundations: logic, structures, reasoning.
 That's what separates a creator from a passive user.

-Kids use the same tools the pros use — as tools, not as crutches.
+Kids use the same tools the pros use.
+As tools, not as crutches.
 They stay at the wheel of their own projects.

 AI can be wrong, biased, hallucinate.
 Our students learn to verify, to question, and to choose.